David Thewlis: Acting

-He auditioned for the role of Quirinus Quirrell in the Chris Columbus directed film Harry Potter and the Philosopher's Stone, but the part went to Ian Hart.
+Thewlis auditioned for the role of Quirinus Quirrell in the Chris Columbus directed film Harry Potter and the Philosopher's Stone, but the part went to Ian Hart.
 Despite missing out on the first film, he was cast in 2004 as Professor Remus Lupin in Harry Potter and the Prisoner of Azkaban.
 He did not have to audition as he was director Alfonso Cuarón's first choice for the role.
 Thewlis reprised the role in four other films in the series.

-He appeared as an SS Commandant of a Nazi death camp and father of the main character in The Boy in the Striped Pyjamas, which was well received.
-Other credits include Ridley Scott's Kingdom of Heaven (2005), Terrence Malick's The New World (2005), and The Omen (2006).
+Thewlis appeared as an SS Commandant of a Nazi death camp and father of the main character in The Boy in the Striped Pyjamas, which was well received.
+His other credits include Ridley Scott's Kingdom of Heaven (2005), Terrence Malick's The New World (2005), and The Omen (2006).

-Thewlis played the Dr Michael Aris, husband of Aung San Suu Kyi, with Malaysian actress Michelle Yeoh as Suu Kyi, in the biopic The Lady directed by Luc Besson.
+Thewlis played Dr Michael Aris, husband of Aung San Suu Kyi, with Malaysian actress Michelle Yeoh as Suu Kyi, in the biopic The Lady (2011), directed by Luc Besson.
 In 2012, he received an International Festival of Independent Cinema Off Plus Camera Award.
 In the same year, he played in Separate We Come, Separate We Go, directed by Bonnie Wright.

 In June 2015, Thewlis was reported to be filming scenes for a Donald Crowhurst biopic, The Mercy, on the beach at Teignmouth, Devon, playing Donald Crowhurst's press agent, Rodney Hallworth, while Colin Firth would play Donald Crowhurst.
 He starred in Regression, a thriller released in autumn 2015.
 In September 2015, Thewlis starred as Inspector Goole in Helen Edmundson's BBC TV adaptation of J. B. Priestley's An Inspector Calls.
-In October 2015, he played King Duncan in the film Macbeth.
+In October 2015, he played King Duncan in the film Macbeth (2015).

 Thewlis portrayed Ares in Wonder Woman (2017), the DC Comics film featuring the character Wonder Woman.
 He briefly reprised his role as Ares in Justice League (2017).
 That same year, he appeared as V. M. Varga, the main antagonist of the third season of Fargo.
 His performance was critically acclaimed, and earned him nominations for the Primetime Emmy Award, Critics' Choice Television Award and Golden Globe Award as a supporting actor.

-He has voiced the Shame Wizard in the Netflix animated sitcom Big Mouth (2017–2025) and its spin-off Human Resources (2022–2023).
+He has voiced the Shame Wizard in the Netflix animated sitcom Big Mouth (2017–2025), and its spin-off Human Resources (2022–2023).

 Thewlis starred in the Netflix film I'm Thinking of Ending Things (2020), the HBO miniseries Landscapers (2021), the Netflix drama series The Sandman (2022), the Netflix film Enola Holmes 2 (2022), and the animated film The Amazing Maurice (2022).
-In 2023, he played Fagin in The Artful Dodger and in 2024, Hades in Kaos.
+In 2023, he played Fagin in The Artful Dodger, and in 2024, Hades in Kaos.